red17electro/CompilerCourse/readme.md

-This repository consists of the completed assignments for the class "Compiler and language processing tools" at the Technical University of Kaiserslautern.
+This repository consists of the assignments, completed by my group for the class "Compiler and language processing tools" at the Technical University of Kaiserslautern.

 The description of the course can be found here: